Ubercart Affiliate v2 Drupal Module

 Once a user has been assigned an affiliate role, many new settings are available in the user management section for that user.
 On the Edit page, at the bottom, there is a new "Affiliate Commissions Settings" field, where one can specify a user-specific percentage commission to override the global and role-specific commission structures.

 Unfortunately, testing shows that the number provided is not used as a straightforward percentage per the field's help information.
 Instead, the percentage used for calculations is only 1/100th of the given number.
-In this example, we set it to 15.
+In this example, I set it to 15.
 But rather than applying a 15 percent commission, the system only applied 0.15 percent to arrive at the affiliate's commission.
 To compensate for this problem, until it is fixed in the code, simply move the decimal point two places to the right when entering a desired commission percentage.

 Another problem with this field is that its help text instructs the developer: "Leave blank to use either product or global commissions."
 But once a value has been entered and saved, the field can no longer be set to blank, because trying to do so always results in an SQL error.
 (Both problems have been reported to the module's issue queue.)